ttran375/comp216-assignment2/README.md

-# Lab 2 – Pizza Class.
+# Lab 2 – Pizza Class

 We will continue working on python.
 Using a Google Colab notebook write the python statement to define a Pizza class.
 The test harness is